konstructio/kubefirst-docs/docs/kubefirst/civo/overview.md

 ## GitOps application delivery with the metaphor sample application

-Explore gitops application delivery and platform integrations with our [metaphor](../../explore/metaphor.md) simple application.
+Explore GitOps application delivery and platform integrations with our [metaphor](../../explore/metaphor.md) simple application.